 In the same episode as the above Launcher Striker Pack stunt, Mu makes a solo run on Le Creuset's flagship in his mobile armor and forces it to withdraw.
 Bear in mind that this is the same guy who has a psychic connection with Mu, so even with forewarning, they still couldn't avoid damage.

 His Big Damn Heroes / Dynamic Entry in "The Descending Sword" is one of the highlights of the series.
-As the Archangel desperately tries to put some distance between it and the Alaskan base (which is about to self-destruct), a lone ZAFT unit gets the drop on the crew.
-Just as it's about to blow the bridge to Kingdom Come (in dramatic slo-mo), a beam rifle shot from above blows the gun out of the unit's hands, followed a second latter by the Freedom literately dropping out of the sky and disabling the ZAFT unit with a quick sword slash.
+As the Archangel desperately tries to put some distance between it and the Alaskan base (which is about to self-destruct), a lone GINN gets the drop on the crew.
+Just as it's about to blow the bridge to Kingdom Come (in dramatic slo-mo), a beam rifle shot from above blows the gun out of the unit's hands, followed a second later by the Freedom literately dropping out of the sky and decapitating the ZAFT unit with a quick sword slash.
 Right about then is when Meteor kicks in as the Freedom rises up in front of the Archangel and deploys it's wings◊, as if to say "I have returned!If you want the Archangel, you're going to have to get pastME!"
-Cue ass-kicking.

 He gets one earlier than that.
 During episode 21, while fighting BuCUEs (canine-esque mobile suits) he throws a beam saber into one's eye and then kicks the head off another.